 As previous contributors here have pointed out, you don’t necessarily make the most money with development deals, because of the inherent risk and uncertainty – so don’t assume that highest risk = highest bonus in your bank account.
 It’s not true in private equity, and it’s not true here.

-Q: How does the financial modeling process differ in real estate?
+Q: How does the real estate financial modeling process differ?
 Are the numbers the primary focus?
 How detailed does it get?